ccbogel/QualCoder/README.md

 This project has been tested under Ubuntu 20.04 and Windows 10.
 It has been used on Linux Mint 18.04 Lubuntu 18.04, Mac OS.
 Instructions and other information are available here: https://qualcoder.wordpress.com/ and on the [Github Wiki](https://github.com/ccbogel/QualCoder/wiki).

 _NOTE_ The in development QualCoder 2.8 version with database version v5 (download with the above green button).
 Transcriptions created with QualCoder 2.8 will have a .txt file ending.
 These transcription files will not be recoginsed in older QualCoder versions (2.7 and earlier).
 You will have to change the transcription name ending from '.txt' to '.transcribed' before opening any A/V files to view or code.
-Example: in Sql Statements run this sql to have older versions recognise transcriptions: `update source set name='video.mp4.transcribed' where name='video.mp4.txt'`
+In Sql Statements run this to have older versions recognise transcriptions (replace video.mp4 with the actual filename you have): `update source set name='video.mp4.transcribed' where name='video.mp4.txt'`

 ## INSTALLATION